Weakly coupled two slow- two fast systems, folded node and mixed mode oscillationsM: Background

 Substituting \eref{S03p} into \eref{eq-gen3Dr_y} we get

-Now it is clear that \eref{red3Dexp1} has a is singular at the fold as long as $g_1(0,0,y_2)\neq 0$.
+Now it is clear that \eref{red3Dexp1} is singular at the fold as long as $g_1(0,0,y_2)\neq 0$.
 Points on the fold line for which $g_1(0,0,y_2)=0$ are called folded singularities.
 We would like to understand the flow near such points better and to this end we apply a singular time rescaling to \eref{red3Dexp1}-\eref{red3Dexp2} by multiplying the right-hand side (RHS) by the factor $2x(1+O(y_2, x))$ and canceling it in \eref{red3Dexp1}.
 This leads to the following system:

 We refer to \eref{reddes3D1}-\eref{reddes3D2} as the desingularized system.
 Note that folded singularities correspond to equilibria of \eref{reddes3D1}-\eref{reddes3D2} with $x=0$.
 Further note that the trajectories of \eref{red3Dexp1}-\eref{red3Dexp2} and \eref{reddes3D1}-\eref{reddes3D2} restricted to the half plane $x>0$ differ only by time parametrization but are the same as sets.
-The trajectories in the half-plane $x<0$ are the same as sets but have the opposite direction of time.
+The trajectories in the half-plane $x<0$, on the attracting part of the critical manifold, are the same as sets but have the opposite direction of time.
 The flow near folded singularities is determined by the linearization of \eref{reddes3D1}-\eref{reddes3D2} at folded singularities, which is given by the Jacobian matrix:

 Folded singularities are classified according to the type of the corresponding equilibrium of \eref{reddes3D1}-\eref{reddes3D2}.
 Canards arise near folded saddles and folded nodes and small oscillations are associated with folded nodes, see the work of Beno\^it \cite{eb_90}, and Szmolyan and Wechselberger \cite{ps-mw_01}.
-Folded node, which is the only generic folded singularity whose dynamics is accompanied by small oscillations, occurs when the corresponding equilibrium of \eref{reddes3D1}-\eref{reddes3D2} has two real positive eigenvalues.
+Folded node, which is the only generic folded singularity whose dynamics is accompanied by small oscillations, occurs when the corresponding equilibrium of \eref{reddes3D1}-\eref{reddes3D2} has two real positive eigenvalues (recall that we have changed the direction of the flow on the attracting side of the critical manifold).